kaskada-ai/kaskada/python/docs/source/index.md

 (scalable-and-reliable)=
 ### Built for scale and reliability

-Implemented in [Rust](https://www.rust-lang.org/) using [Apache Arrow](https://arrow.apache.org/), Kaskada's compute engine uses columnar data to efficiently execute large historic or streaming queries.
+Implemented in [Rust](https://www.rust-lang.org/) using [Apache Arrow](https://arrow.apache.org/), Kaskada's compute engine uses columnar data to efficiently execute large historic and high-throughput streaming queries.
 Every operation in Kaskada is implemented incrementally, allowing automatic recovery if the process is terminated or killed.

-Kaskada makes most jobs fast enough to run locally, so it's easy to build and test your real-time queries.
+With Kaskada, most jobs are fast enough to run locally, so it's easy to build and test your real-time queries.
-As your needs grow, Kaskada's cloud-native design and support for partitioned exeuction gives you the volume and throughput you need to scale.
+As your needs grow, Kaskada's cloud-native design and support for partitioned execution gives you the volume and throughput you need to scale.
 Kaskada was built by core contributors to [Apache Beam](https://beam.apache.org/), [Google Cloud Dataflow](https://cloud.google.com/dataflow), and [Apache Cassandra](https://cassandra.apache.org/), and is under active development

 * * *

-(example-app)=
 ## Example Real-Time App: BeepGPT

 [BeepGPT](https://github.com/kaskada-ai/beep-gpt/tree/main) keeps you in the loop without disturbing your focus.
 Its personalized, intelligent AI continuously monitors your Slack workspace, alerting you to important conversations and freeing you to concentrate on what’s most important.